Welcome to Luther Seminary Student Employment! Thank you for your interest in a seminary student position.

 - FERPA (Family Educational Rights and Privacy Act): Everyone who comes into contact with educational records must protect the privacy of those records, maintaining compliance with federal law.

 Have a question that isn’t answered on the website?
-Please feel free to contact Student Employment at firstname.lastname@example.org.
+Please contact firstname.lastname@example.org.